Kingsleymuturi/Erudite-quotes/README.md

 - Create a Pull Request

 ## Technologies Used
 During the creation of this webpage I used HTML, CSS , Typescript.
-Generally I used Angular CLI
+Generally, I used Angular CLI
 ## Support and contact details
 In case of anything find me here: kingsleymuturi9@gmail.com feel free to communicate any issue with the webpage